randy3k/AlignTab/README.md

 ==============
 This plug-in is an attempt to reproduce vim tabular functionality in sublimetext

-Introduction
+How it differs from other alignment plugins?
 ------------
-- align selection with regular expression
+- Flexibility: Align with regular expression
-- smart auto selection detection if no lines are selected
+- Efficiency: Smart Detection if no lines are selected
-- multiple selection support
+- Multiple cursors support

 Usage
 ------------